Policy

 See my talk on how using large administrative data provides a better lens for governments to design public policy

-Selected Policy Notes & Report
+Selected Policy Notes & Reports

 VAT Cashback Programs in Practice: The Case of Devolve-ICMS in Rio Grande do Sul, Brazil